-It’s not difficult to pay off debt when you have a low income, but it’s not exactly fun.
+The bad news is there is no easy way to pay off your financial debt when your earnings aren’t high.
+The good new is that it is possible!
 I paid off my $25,000 student loans while earning $30,000 a year.
-It wasn’t easy to pay it off, but it was worth the sacrifices!
+It wasn’t easy to get rid of my debt, but it was worth the sacrifices I had to make.

 And sacrifice is part of being debt-free…